DaniilStarovoitov/Text_Analyzer/README.md

 Pote program zobrazí jednoduchý sloupcový graf.

 ENG:
 This program can analyze text and find out various information about it.
 3 pre-prepared texts are listed at the beginning.
 The program asks for a login name and password, checks if the entered data corresponds to one of the registered users.
 The user can then choose one of the three given texts.
-Calculates the following statistics for the selected text:
+Calculates the following parameters for the selected text:
 - word count,
 - the number of words starting with a capital letter,
 - the number of words written in capital letters,